 The Most Expensive Painting Sold

-Art historians, enthusiasts and of course the good old folks at Christie’s couldn’t have been more excited with the sale of Leonardo da Vinci’s freshly rediscovered and authenticated work.
+Art historians, enthusiasts and the good old folks at Christie’s couldn’t have been more excited with the sale of Leonardo da Vinci’s freshly authenticated work.
 Salvator Mundi, which represents Jesus Christ, was auctioned off for a whopping $450 million.
-Following the sale, the painting was now not only the newest piece added to da Vinci’s already impressive oeuvre, it also became the most expensive work to ever sell at auction.
+Following the sale, the painting was the newest piece added to da Vinci’s already impressive oeuvre.
+And it also became the most expensive work to ever sell at auction.

-The rumour mill came to a screeching halt when the Louvre Abu Dhabi announced their plans to house the work in their museum.
+The rumour mill came to a screeching halt when the Louvre Abu Dhabi announced their plans to display the painting.
 The public would finally have the chance to come see da Vinci’s latest masterpiece.
 Unfortunately, the unveiling event at the museum was cancelled without explanation and the work never showed up at the museum.